 - Go live to start accepting reservations.

 That’s all you need to do to market your property.
 The rest is taken care of by Airbnb.
-Because of this simplicity, I highly recommend new hosts to only work with Airbnb for the first couple of months just so you can get a hang of things before you spread yourself on other platforms.
+Because of this simplicity, I highly recommend new hosts to only work with Airbnb for the first couple of months so that you can get the hang of things before you spread yourself out on other platforms.

 Administrations of Vacation Rental Business

 Alright, now you have your property all set up on Airbnb.
 You need to be prepared to organize your reservations, check-ins, check-outs, and cleaning schedule.

 Any new reservation that you get from Airbnb will be shown neatly on their calendar: